laurells/alx-system_engineering-devops/0x00-shell_basics/README.md

 The twelvth script lists all files including the parent working directory The thirteenth script prints the type of file created The fourteenth script creates a symbolic link that points to a file.
+The fifteenth script copies HTML files from a working directory to the parent working directory